keenethics/AdminPanel/README.md

 We preferably use `UpperCamelCase` for classes and files they're in. `lowerCamelCase` for other files, variables and functions.

-We setup an aliases to facilitate the import of components (you can see list of aliases in webpack config) and we use names with uppercase for them.
+We setup aliases to import components (you can see list of aliases in webpack config) and we use uppercase names for them.

 ## Linting